Architect Jonathan Turvey discusses the Fallback Position…

 This route also restricts any external alterations to the original building, so many conversions do not maximise the potential of a site, building or your finances.
 Some buildings are also simply unattractive or too large to make into a beautiful new home.
 But a Class Q approval does establish the precedent of residential use on the site.

-Any further changes such as porches, extensions etc. would need to be addressed via a planning application on completion of the conversion of the building.
+Any further changes such as porches would need to be addressed via a planning application on completion of the conversion of the building, but it is now possible to include a rear extension of up to 4m.

 Following a legal challenge, planning authorities now accept that following the grant of approval under Class Q, a planning application can be submitted and considered for approval for a completely new residential development.
 This is in lieu of converting the existing building, referencing the Class Q as a fallback position to make the case a house has already been approved on site.